RishabhKarnad/planespotters-wallpapers/README.md

 ## Running the script as a systemd service

-Use the `example-service` file as a template for a systemd service.
+Use the `example.service` file as a template for a systemd service.